anas-didi95/anasdidi-dev/content/blog/_docker-compose-postgres/index.md

 <a name="open-pgadmin"></a>
 ## Open pgAdmin

-After running Docker Compose services, open web browser and open `localhost:15432`.
-The port number is based on the mapping we configured under `pgadmin` service.
+After running Docker Compose services, open web browser and go to `localhost:15432`.
+The port number is based on the mapping we configured under **pgadmin** service.

 Then key-in the email and password configured using the environment variable: `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`.